okta/okta.github.io/_source/_use_cases/authentication/index.md

 Okta builds its authentication flows to comply with industry standards [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
+As mentioned previously, the authentication flows are also built with [SAML](/docs/guides/saml_guidance.html).
 Okta keeps up to date with the latest extensions to core standards, so you don't have to.

 You can build custom apps with either OpenID Connect or OAuth 2.0.
 For example, perhaps you want users to sign into your custom web application to access their account.